thequietlife/CTI-101/assets/writing with clarity.md

  - The camera would pan to the biggest supporters in crowd.
 This is still done now
  - This approach became the default

-* Define the term - e.g. denial of service attacks - a distributed denial of the service attack is da d a da - quick defn
+* Define the term - e.g. denial of service attacks - a distributed denial of the service attack is ...  - quick defn
 * Give a quick definition
 * Requisite back story